dscottd7/quibble-frontend/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+- the backend service URL will default to `ws://localhost:8000/ws/compare/structured` (for local testing) unless a different URL is specified by setting `REACT_APP_WEBSOCKET_URL_STRUCTURED=<target_backend_url>` in a `.env` file in your working directory.
+- **NOTE**: if building a docker image for local testing or deployment and overriding the default backend service URL per the instruction above, be sure that your are NOT ".dockerignore"-ing your `.env` file (React doesn't have direct access to runtime environment variables after build time).

 The page will reload when you make changes.\
 You may also see any lint errors in the console.